FabienTregan/TheOldManGlitch/readme.md

 * Color for breakpoints, highlight, and current line are change to look better and for important accessibility reasons
 * Keys are set for AZERTY keyboard, using A and Z for buttons, 1 and 2 for start and select
 * The framerate is set to 120fps, about twice the normal speed
+* The main window is enlarged for FullHD and positionned on right of screen

 ### EpicPen